toliva/ConnectivityContent/apis/02-Product Management/06-Deposit-API/03-guides.md

 If a customer books a stay between 04/28 and 05/01, Expedia will select the exception policy at position 0 in the array.
 If a customer would book a slightly longer stay spanning across the default policy and the 2 exception, for example from 4/28 to 5/10, it would again be the exception at position 0 in the json exception policies array that would be selected.

-### How should I use the Expedia APIs to manage my Deposit Policy?
+### How Should I Use the Expedia APIs to Manage my Deposit Policy?
 The Deposit API allows partners to manage the deposit policy defined for their properties.
 It is possible to set the policy (via the PUT operation), read the policy (via the GET operation), or remove the policy (via the DELETE operation).

 When using the PUT operation, it will either add the policy if none exists, or replace the existing policy if one already exists.